Acquiring and Merchant Acquiring Services 01 1

 • speed and ease of connection;

-• the amount of transaction fees;
+• the size of transaction fees;

-• number of supported payment systems;
+• quantity of supported payment systems;

 • the term of crediting the funds to the current account;

-• ways to combat fraud;
+• ways to fight fraud;

 • promptness and quality of technical support.

-How acquiring is useful for merchant business
+How acquiring is beneficial for merchant business

-cashier does not waste time checking the notes, counting out the change.
-With an intensive flow of customers, merchant acquiring significantly accelerates the calculation at the cash desk, which allows the shop to get rid of large queues.
+Reduction of queues.
+Terminals process a payment almost instantly and withdraw an exact amount.
+The cashier does not waste time to check the notes and to count out the change.
+With intensive flow of customers, merchant acquiring considerably accelerates the calculation at the cash desk, that allows the shop to get rid of large queues.

 Disadvantages of acquiring